analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   what's an example of a product stickiness metric for Spotify?
     -   core action framing: session with 5 mins or more media consumption
     -   frequency goal: users return week over week to do the core action
-    -   metric: percent of qualified users who return in week N and week N-1 with 5 mins or more media consumption in 1 or more sessions
+    -   metric: percent of qualified users who return in week N and week N-1 with 5 mins or more media consumption in 1 or more sessions (future todo: how might one simplify this metric)

 ### What metrics would you look at to understand activation?